RuiAAPeres/RPNSURLConnection-Swizzled/README.md

 Category used to "log curl command line prompts for debugging purposes".
 This category was inspired on NSMutableURLRequest+MKCurlAdditions from [Mugunth Kumar](https://twitter.com/mugunthkumar), you can find it [here](https://github.com/MugunthKumar/CurlNSMutableURLRequestDemo).
 It will also print the stacktrace so you can understand from where the calls are coming from.

+This is useful to understand what kind of calls, and how, for example, your urls are being created.

 **Don't forget to disable it in production code.
 This is only for debugging**

 ------------